HakuyaLabs/warudo-docs/docs/modding/sdk-installation.md

 If you cannot access GitHub reliably, you can download a tarball and use **Add package from tarball...** instead:

-<a href="/sdk/Warudo-Mod-Tool-0.14.3.5.tgz" target="_blank">Warudo-Mod-Tool-0.14.3.5.tgz</a>
+<p><a href="/sdk/Warudo-Mod-Tool-0.14.3.5.tgz" target="_blank">Warudo-Mod-Tool-0.14.3.5.tgz</a></p>

 Click **Add** and Unity will download and install the package.
 If Unity prompts about prebuilt packages or conversion, choose **Yes** and wait for the package to import.

 :::caution

 If you see an error like `No 'git' executable was found.
 Please install Git on your system then restart Unity and Unity Hub`, then Git is not installed on your system.
 Install Git from https://git-scm.com/download, then restart Unity and Unity Hub.
 ![](/doc-img/en-mod-sdk-1.webp)

 :::